A. Road Test Scheduling in Alberta

 - If you cancel at least 24 hours before your road test, you will be eligible for a full refund.

-- If you need to reschedule a road test, you must do so at least 24 hours before your road test.
+- If you need to reschedule a road test, you must do so at least 24 hours before it is scheduled to occur.